deggertsen/bg3-class-surgebinder/README.md

 Deflect missiles (similar ability to missile snaring but consumes Stormlight) DONE

 #### lvl 3
-Surge bind person (like hold person except you have to be melee range and consumes storm light per turn you bind them) DONE
+Gravitational Imprisonment (like hold person except you have to be melee range and consumes storm light per turn you bind them) DONE

 #### lvl 4
 Feather fall ritual